Lvzbel/rent-a-car/README.md

 - Magnific Popup

-  I found this library to be easy to use and light weight for easy implementation of a light box element
+  I found this library to be easy to use and lightweight for easy implementation of a lightbox element

 - Modaal

-  Accessibility is the main reason why I picked this pluggin and only minimum css is necessary to customize.
+  Accessibility is the main reason why I picked this plugin and only minimum CSS is necessary to customize.

 - Laravel Mix

-  This Webpack wrapper is included in my starter theme, but I picked it because is a fast and easy way to automate the compiling process, and include auto reload by default.
+  This Webpack wrapper is included in my starter theme, but I picked it because it is a fast and easy way to automate the compiling process, and include auto-reload by default.

 ## What I learned from this project